Nordix/xcluster/README.md

 xc start
 ```

-A Kubernetes cluster is started.
-The cluster is "offline", i.e. only
-"pre-pulled" images can be used.
 Open a terminal on a node with `vm`;

 ```
 vm 4
 # On the cluster node;
 kubectl version
 kubectl get nodes
-images  # alias that lists the loaded images
+images  # alias that lists the pre-pulled images
 ```

 The [mconnect](https://github.com/Nordix/mconnect) image can be used